 Just like in your kitchen, food safety steps are important while cooking outside.
 When you're transporting uncooked meat out to the grill, bring a clean plate to use when you take cooked food off the grill.
 Be sure you're using one tool for raw meat and another for cooked meat, too.

-"Be careful to avoid cross contamination when grilling raw meats.
+"Be careful to avoid cross-contamination when grilling raw meats.
 Dedicate a utensil for raw meat, label that utensil, and give it its own landing place.
 Once the exterior of the meat is cooked, switch to a clean utensil.
 It's okay if the interior of the meat is slightly underdone; it can't contaminate the exterior as it finishes cooking unless the utensil punctures the meat, like with a carving fork," Bolling says.

 Mistake: Storing your supplies improperly.

 Once you've cooked on, cleaned, and cooled your grill, store it safely.
 Charcoal grills are just fine in your garage or on your porch.
 Gas grill tanks though should never, ever be stored inside.